Ledecka makes history with double gold in skiing and snowboarding

 'Like polishing a rough diamond'

 There was only a brief moment of worry on the Czech's historic day.
-In the semifinal against Ramona Theresia Hofmeister she was briefly behind.
+In the snowboarding semifinal against Ramona Theresia Hofmeister she was briefly behind.
 The crowd held its breath before Pyeongchang's breakout star overtook the German at the halfway mark.

-In the final against another German, Selina Joerg, there were no such concerns as Ledecka tore down the slopes and tore up the record books.
+In the final against another German, Selina Joerg, there were no such concerns as Ledecka tore down the slope and tore up the record books.

 She is the only living member of an exclusive group, joining fellow two-sport champions Johan Grottumsbraten and Thorleif Haug, who both won in Nordic combined and cross-country skiing at the 1928 and 1924 Winter Games respectively.